-Oscar Delp: Top TE target is 'roomate' potential for Gunner Stockton

 Oscar Delp: Georgia’s No. 1 TE target is now also a roommate target for Gunner Stockton

 Want to attack every day with the latest UGA football recruiting info?
 That’s what the Intel brings.
-This entry offers an update on the recruiting timeline of 2022 priority TE target Oscar Delp of West Forsyth High School in Metro Atlanta.
+This entry offers an update on the recruiting timeline of 2022 priority TE target Oscar Delp of West Forsyth High School in Georgia.

 Gunner Stockton has a way with words.
-It might necessitate a crowbar and half a can of WD-40 sometimes to get to it.
+It might necessitate half a can of WD-40 sometimes to get him to really open up.

 Yet when he does, the outlook of a cattle farming Northeast Georgia country boy just comes out.